apache/cordova-docs/www/docs/en/6.x/guide/platforms/blackberry10/index.md

 ## Create a Project

-Use the `cordova` utility to set up a new project, as described in [Cordova CLI Reference](../../../cordova-cli/index.html).
+Use the `cordova` utility to set up a new project, as described in [Cordova CLI Reference].
 For example, in a source-code directory:

         $ cordova create hello com.example.hello
         $ cd hello
         $ cordova platform add blackberry10